-Using Planters to Achieve a Specific Design Style
+Using Fiberglass Planters to Achieve a Specific Design Style

-Plants are an important element to any interior space, and choosing the right containers can help you achieve any style - from contemporary, to industrial or traditional.
+Plants are an important element to any interior space, and choosing the right fiberglass planters can help you achieve any style — from contemporary to industrial to traditional.
 For instance, using plants in a home or commercial space with modern design is tricky because modern interior design is known for simplicity and clean lines, whereas plants can grow unpredictably.
-But it’s possible to achieve a beautiful modern look with the right species of plants placed in carefully-selected, modern fiberglass planters, like PurePots Short Rectangular Cuboid.
+However, it’s possible to achieve a beautiful modern look with the right species of plants placed in carefully-selected, modern fiberglass planters, like PurePots Short Rectangular Cuboid.

 Plants placed in symmetrical planters on either side of a doorway can entice people to enter.
 When placed inside, they can also give a quick cue as to the location of exits.
 Tall plants look well in large planters to “frame” a wall painting or other focal point in the room, drawing attention and foot traffic to the area.